 Sugar and Coronary Heart Disease

-Sugar makes up about ten percent of the average American’s daily calories, but one in ten of us get 25 percent of their daily calories from sugar – one-quarter of their entire diet [5].
+Sugar makes up about ten percent of the average American’s daily calories, but one in ten of us gets 25 percent of our daily calories from sugar – one-quarter of our entire diet [5].

 Needless to say, that is alarmingly high.
 A major study conducted over the course of 15 years and published in 2014 found that participants whose diets were 25 percent sugar were more than twice as likely to die from CHD than those who ate ten percent or less.
 These findings rang true regardless of the participant’s age, sex, physical activity level, or body mass index [6].